keploy/community-blog/clssrs4tj000p0al8gtbs48by.md

 ---
 title: "Mock vs Stub vs Fake: Understand the difference"
+seoDescription: "Learn the differences between mocks, stubs, and fakes to improve your software testing strategy.
+Discover how to use these test doubles effectively to enhance code quality, speed up testing, and ensure reliable results."
 datePublished: Tue Feb 13 2024 18:30:00 GMT+0000 (Coordinated Universal Time)
 cuid: clssrs4tj000p0al8gtbs48by
 slug: mock-vs-stub-vs-fake-understand-the-difference